Silsden Town Hall: History

 The building continued to serve as a meeting place for Silsden Urban District Council for much of the 20th century but ceased to be the local seat of government after the enlarged City of Bradford Metropolitan District Council was formed in 1974.
 A multi-use service hub to support small businesses was established in the town hall in September 2008.
 Following the completion of a programme of refurbishment works costing £300,000, Silsden Library moved from Wesley Place into the former council chamber on the ground floor of the town hall in November 2013.
 The works also involved the removal of a false ceiling in the main hall, so exposing the original ornate wooden roof structure.
 A community group, known as The Friends of Silsden Town Hall, was established in 2014 with responsibility for promoting the use of the town hall through pantomimes, exhibitions, presentations and other events.
 The new arrangements, which were formalised when trustees took a long lease on the building in April 2019, also saw the town hall returning to municipal use as the meeting place of Silsden Town Council.

+In 2023, welcomed a selection of notable artists and comedians to perform in its ballroom.
+From 2023 to 2025, under the artistic direction of Samuel Deakin, Silsden Town Hall hosted concerts from Kiki Dee, The Three Degrees, D:Ream and Dervish and comedy shows from Mick Miller, Stan Boardman and Hal Cruttenden, with three sold out performances by local comic, Billy Pearce.

+Silsden Town Hall received funding from the council's Cultural Capital Fund, to further develop its technical capabilities, in 2025.